top of page

 Jonah 1:3: But Jonah rose to flee to Tarshish from the presence of the LORD.
 He went down to Joppa and found a ship going to Tarshish.
 So he paid the fare and went on board, to go with them to Tarshish, away from the presence of the LORD.

-4. Joppa was the seaport where logs arrived for rebuilding the second temple after the return of the Israelites from their deportations in about 535 BC.
+4. Joppa was the seaport where logs arrived for rebuilding the second temple after the Israelites returned from their deportations in about 535 BC.

 Ezra 3:7: So they gave money to the masons and the carpenters, and food, drink, and oil to the Sidonians and the Tyrians to bring cedar trees from Lebanon to the sea, to Joppa, according to the grant that they had from Cyrus king of Persia.